cosmon-collaboration/mdwf_db/README.md

 **Note:** The examples in this README are run from the `test_cli` folder.
 On Perlmutter, commands should generally be run from the `mdwf` folder.

 ## Installation
-To install the MDWF Database Tool, follow these steps:

 1. Clone the repository:
    ```bash
    git clone https://github.com/smithwya/mdwf_db.git